Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 }
 ```

 Extract the `accessToken` property from the response object.
-This is your `Bearer Token` for accessing the Management and Transaction APIs here on in.
+This is your `Bearer Token` for accessing your selected API - either Management or Transaction.

 #### Step 3 - Create a Bearer Authorization request to the Management/Transaction API
 Using the `Bearer Token` returned in Step 2, you can now proceed to make requests to the Management/Transaction APIs.